-Independent Non-Executive Director Aged 51, Male, Malaysian
+Non-Independent Non-Executive Director Aged 52, Male, Malaysian

-Mr. Law Doung Chin was appointed to the Board on 29 March 2011.
-He is the Chairman of the Risk Management Committee and a member of the Audit Committee, Nomination Committee and Remuneration Committee.
+Mr. Law Doung Chin was appointed to the Board on 29 March 2011 as an Independent Non-Executive Director.
+He was re-designated as Non-Independent Non-Executive Director on 31 March 2023.
+He is the Chairman of the Risk Management Committee and a member of the Nomination Committee and Remuneration Committee.
+Following his re-designation, he resigned as a member of the Audit Committee on 31 March 2023.